4112 Gault Pl NE, Washington, DC 20019

-- 2013 – 2017 Ph.D., Adult Education and Comparative International Education, Pennsylvania State University
+- 2013 – 2017 Ph.D., Adult Education and Comparative International Education, Pennsylvania State University, University Park, PA.
+Dissertation: Women’s empowerment and forced migration: A visual ethnography of experiences in NGO-sponsored adult education programs in Dadaab, Kenya.

 - 2010 MA, Interdisciplinary Studies in Conflict Resolution, Human Rights and Anthropology, American University, Washington, DC